pigeonposse/dovenv/docs/guide/plugin/repo/api.md

      emoji: '👑';
      name: 'Author';
     };
+  contributor: {
+     desc: 'Contributor for the development of the project.
+Code, docs, etc.';
+     emoji: '💻';
+     name: 'Contributor';
+    };
   designer: {
      desc: 'Contributor for the design of the project.
 Images, icons, etc.';
      emoji: '💄';